 Satellite Phone Rental

-We understand however, that some situations dictate that it is necessary to have the option to be able to communicate to the outside world while on a canoe trip.
-And for this peace of mind, we have a couple satellite phone rental options for you.
+We understand, however, that some situations dictate that it is necessary to have the option to be able to communicate with the outside world while on a canoe trip.
+And for this peace of mind, we have a couple of satellite phone rental options for you.